mautic/developer-documentation/source/includes/_plugin_integrations.md

 1. Read about [the sync engine](#integration-sync-engine).

-*If the integration has includes a builder integration (email or landing page)*
+*If the integration includes a builder integration (email or landing page)*

 1. [Register the integration](#registering-the-integration-for-builders) as an integration that provides a custom builder.
 2. Configure what featured builders the integration supports (Mautic currently supports "email" and "page" builders).